Get a jump start now by creating an account with our simple online tool.

-On May 10th - 12th, PPR will hosted a small bi-partisan conference of highly accomplished political practitioners and political scientists to discuss the scope and nature of political polarization in the United States and what, if anything, can or should be done to mitigate it or manage its consequences.
+May 10th - 12th, 2018: Bi-partisan conference of highly accomplished political practitioners and political scientists to discuss the scope and nature of political polarization in the United States and what, if anything, can or should be done to mitigate it or manage its consequences.
+The Center for Survey Methodology was co-organizer of this event.

-In June 2017, PPR and the Center for Survey Methodology (CSM) convened a remarkable two-day discussion on the current state of the electoral process.
-The participants included top political consultants from both major political parties and researchers from the University of Chicago, UCLA and Stanford University.
+June 2017: Two-day conference on the current state of the electoral process.
+Participants included top political consultants from both major political parties and researchers from the University of Chicago, UCLA and Stanford University.
 Political consultants are the principal custodians of the nation’s electoral system.
 They understand campaign processes and tactics better than almost anyone else and are constantly engaged in leveraging the system’s strength and exploiting its weaknesses.
 Yet their opinions and ideas are rarely solicited by either researchers or reformers.
 This conference sought to address this deficiency.
-In addition to PPR and CSM, Associated Press NORC Center for Public Affairs Research, and the Bipartisan Policy Center were co-organizers of this extraordinary conference.
+Sponsored by PPR and the Center for Survey Methodology.
+Associated Press NORC Center for Public Affairs Research, and the Bipartisan Policy Center were co-organizers.

 How the U.S. Constitution undermines effective government.